fmagaud/fmagaud.github.io/index.md

 ![image](/images/black-lives-matter.jpg)

 We all know the movement Black Lives Matter.
 In Europe, it became widely known after the death of George Floy in Minnesota.
+Following this event, major protests took place in various cities across the Old Continent to denounce racial inequalities and police brutality and discrimination against non-white citizens.

-But this movement was created long before.
+But the movement Black Lives Matter was created long before.
 The \#BLACKLIVESMATTER first appeared in the United States in July 2013.
+What is the starting point of this movement ? , after the acquittal of the neighborhood watch coordinator George Zimmerman in the shooting of the African American Trayvin Martin, the hashtag #BlackLivesMatter appeared for the first time on social media.
+This event launched the creation of the now worldwide known movement "Black Lives Matter" that aims to advocate against violence inflicted on Black communities.

 ___